microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 Update the navigation property members in admin

 ### [Update-MgBetaWindowsUpdatesPolicyComplianceChange](Update-MgBetaWindowsUpdatesPolicyComplianceChange.md)
-Update the properties of a contentApproval object.
+Update the properties of a complianceChange object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaWindowsUpdatesResourceConnection](Update-MgBetaWindowsUpdatesResourceConnection.md)
 Update the navigation property resourceConnections in admin